An Introduction to Mechanical Vibrations

-What are mechanical vibrations and why are mechanical and civil engineers aware of their affect?
+What are mechanical vibrations and why are mechanical and civil engineers aware of their effects?
 Just look at history.
-The Tacoma Narrows Bridge opened to traffic on July 1, 1940, and on November 7, the same year, the bridge main span collapsed due to high winds.
-Although the real cause of failure was aeroelastic flutter, this case is viewed as an example of elementary forced resonance, with the wind producing an outward periodic frequency that mirrored the bridge’s normal structural frequency.
+The Tacoma Narrows Bridge opened to traffic on July 1, 1940, and on November 7, the same year, the bridge’s main span collapsed due to high winds.
+Although the real cause of failure was an aeroelastic flutter, this case is viewed as an example of elementary forced resonance, with the wind producing an outward periodic frequency that mirrored the bridge’s normal structural frequency.

 Wind acts as an opposing influence on the bridge, causing it to rotate and oscillate.
-The resonance catastrophe of the bridge was triggered by this force with a specific frequency (where, wind speed was moderate 64 km/h).
+The resonance catastrophe of the bridge was triggered by this force with a specific frequency (where the wind speed was moderate at 64 km/h).
 Another tragedy caused by resonance is the demolition of the Broughton Suspension Bridge, which was caused by soldiers marching in lockstep.

 The study of Mechanical vibrations

 A body is said to vibrate if it has periodic motion.
 Mechanical vibration is the study of oscillatory motions of bodies.
-Vibrations are harmful for engineering systems.
-Some times vibrations can be useful.
+Vibrations are harmful to engineering systems.
+Sometimes, vibrations can be useful.
 For example, vibratory compactors are used for compacting concrete during construction work.
-Excessive vibration causes discomfort to human beings, damage to machines and buildings and wear of machine parts such as bearings and gears.
-The study of vibrations is important to aeronautical, mechanical and civil engineers.
+Excessive vibration causes discomfort to human beings, damage to machines and buildings, and wear of machine parts such as bearings and gears.
+The study of vibrations is important to aeronautical, mechanical, and civil engineers.
 It is necessary for a design engineer to have a sound knowledge of vibrations.

-The object of the sixth semester course on mechanical vibrations is to discuss the basic concepts of vibration with their applications.
-The syllabus covers fundamentals of vibration, undamped and damped single degree of freedom systems, multi degrees of freedom systems and continuous systems.
+The object of the sixth-semester course on mechanical vibrations is to discuss the basic concepts of vibration with their applications.
+The syllabus covers the fundamentals of vibration, undamped and damped single degree of freedom systems, multi-degrees of freedom systems, and continuous systems.